Rajpratik71/linux-manPages/touch.md

        Note that the -d and -t options accept different time-date formats.

 DATE STRING
-       The --date=STRING is a mostly free format human readable  date  string such  as "Sun, 29 Feb 2004 16:21:42 -0800" or "2004-02-29 16:21:42" or
-       even "next Thursday".
-A date string may contain items indicating cal‐ endar  date, time of day, time zone, day of week, relative time, rela‐ tive date, and numbers.
+       The  --date=STRING  is  a  mostly free format human readable date string such as "Sun, 29 Feb 2004 16:21:42 -0800" or "2004-02-29 16:21:42" or even "next Thursday".
+A date string may contain items indicating calendar date, time of day, time zone, day of week, relative time, relative date, and numbers.
 An empty string indicates the beginning of the day.
-The date string format is more complex than is easily docu‐ mented here but is fully described in the info documentation.
+The date string format is more complex than is easily documented here but is fully described in the info documentation.

 AUTHOR
        Written by Paul Rubin, Arnold Robbins, Jim Kingdon, David MacKenzie, and Randy Smith.

 REPORTING BUGS
        GNU coreutils online help: <http://www.gnu.org/software/coreutils/>
        Report touch translation bugs to <http://translationproject.org/team/>

 COPYRIGHT
        Copyright © 2017 Free Software Foundation, Inc.  License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
        This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 SEE ALSO
        Full documentation at: <http://www.gnu.org/software/coreutils/touch>
        or available locally via: info '(coreutils) touch invocation'

 GNU coreutils 8.28                                                                           January 2018                                                                                     TOUCH(1)